cotech/website/README.md

 | [localhost:18080](http://localhost:18080) | WordPress URL (dev:dev) |
 | [localhost:18081](http://localhost:18081) | PHPMyAdmin |

-## Doing Things While Developing

-Composer, gulp and so on can be run on your local machine.
-The directory is synced inside the containers.

 ## Deployment

 `~/git-hooks` contains all files required for deployment - copy all files into the `~/.git/hooks` directory